tytydraco/yessleep/out/My_tumor_spoke_Its_message_was_a_countdown_Part_1.md

 “AAAH, GET IT OFF ME!!!
 GET IT OFF ME!!!”

-“STOP, DROP, AND ROLL!!!”
+“STOP, DROP, AND ROLL, MOTHERFUCKER!!!”
 Scorpion Dave gestured with the gun.

 I hit the deck, rolling my bare skin across the ground.
 The white-hot pain of salt in the wound short-circuited my nervous system.
 The last thing I remember was staring up at the starlit sky, and Scorpion Dave leaning over me in a blurry swirl.
 His words stretched out in slow-motion slurs.